thomasfevre/ride-the-bet/BUILD_COMPLETE.md

-# ✅ Build Complete - Prediction Duel dApp
+# ✅ Build Complete - Prediction bet dApp

 ## 🎉 Success!

-Your Prediction Duel dApp has been successfully built and is ready for deployment!
+Your Prediction bet dApp has been successfully built and is ready for deployment!

 ## 📁 Build Output